badlydrawnrob/anki/source/data/data-simple.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# What is an alternative way of writing this `else` expression?
+# What will this produce?

 <!-- -------------------------------------------------------------------------